 Camille graduated Summa Cum Laude from Dominican University with a degree in Psychology.
 She received 2 high honors awards and won the thesis award for her research on women's birthing experiences.
-Camille is committed to advancing her education and is currently pursuing a Master’s degree in Psychology.
-When Camille is not working at Avery Lane or on her degree, she is seen volunteering in high schools in Marin County, sharing her story and helping build drug and alcohol awareness programs.
+Camille is committed to advancing her education and is currently pursuing a Master’s degree.
+When Camille is not working at Avery Lane or on her education, she is seen volunteering in high schools in Marin County, sharing her story and helping build drug and alcohol awareness programs.

 Dr. Smith is recognized as a national leader in addiction medicine, the psychopharmacology of drugs, new research strategies in the management of drug abuse problems, and the treatment of adolescent substance abuse.
 He is the founder of the Haight Ashbury Free Clinics of San Francisco and has been honored as one of the “Best Doctors in America”.
 Dr. Smith is a distinguished fellow and past president of the American Society of Addiction Medicine, past president of the California Society of Addiction Medicine, past medical director for the California State Department of Alcohol and Drug Programs, and past medical director for the California Collaborative Center for Substance Abuse Policy Research.
 Current appointments include chair of addiction medicine for Alta Mira Treatment Centers and medical director for Center Point.
 Dr. Smith is also an adjunct professor at the University of California, San Francisco.

 Dr. Michael Genovese is a psychiatrist with extensive experience in outpatient, residential and hospital-based practice.
 He is an assistant clinical professor of Medicine at the University of Arizona, a diplomate of the American Board of Psychiatry and Neurology, a member of the American Psychiatric Association, the American Academy of Addiction Psychiatry and the American Society of Addiction Medicine.
 Dr. Genovese co-founded Long Island Mind and Body (LIMB), a medical practice that brought state-of-the-art integrative treatments to a growing patient base in metropolitan New York.
 While establishing LIMB, he also practiced as an attending physician at nearby Winthrop University Hospital.
 He was a fellow at the New York University/North Shore University Hospital Child and Adolescent Psychiatry Program, and he completed his residency training at the University of Connecticut School of Medicine.